Blessed Thistle: A traditional friend to nursing mothers

 Not to be confused with Milk Thistle, Blessed Thistle has fuzzy leaves and stems with yellow flowers and grows to about two feet in height.
 It is native to Europe and considered a weed in parts of North America.
 It’s a member of the Asteraceae family.
 Its thistle is not considered edible.

 Blessed Thistle is a “bitter” that aids digestion, and is approved by the German Commission E for indigestion and loss of appetite.
 It is not recommended for use in pregnancy.
-It is also widely recommended, especially in conjunction with fenugreek, to increase breastmilk supply.
+It is also widely recommended, especially in conjunction with fenugreek, to support breastmilk supply.